cwbooth5/testcheck/README.md

 ## Motivation

-This exists because we need a consistent way to review code prior to check in.
+This exists because I need a consistent way to review code prior to check in.
 This will improve the code coming into the review stage as well as assist in improving the quality of existing code.

 ## Installation

 You will need to install some things using *pip*.
 The package *flake8* contains pip and pylint.
+If you already have pylint and pep8, you can skip this step.
 ```
 pip install flake8
 ```